What is Swindon Fringe Festival?

 This will be Helen’s third Fringe.
-Helen is very creative, writing plays and scripts, as well as acting and illustrating.
-Helen loves comedy and anything Star Wars related.
+Helen writes plays and scripts, as well as acting and illustrating.
+Comedy & Star Wars are two of her favourite things.
 If you’ve got a show with both, she’ll marry your face.

 What type of shows/acts are you looking for?

 Firstly, ignore everything we’ve said in our bios about the type of shows we like as individuals.
 We don’t program the festival for us; we program it for the lovely people of Swindon and beyond.
 We and they are interested in all forms of performing arts.
 Literally anything goes.
 We’re interested in the quality of the show/act and whether it’s bringing something interesting and exciting to Swindon.
 It can be an original show or a remake of one of the classics or something uber-experimental.
-It can be a one-person show or large cast (bearing in mind the usual cost/space constraints of fringe shows).
+It can be a one-person show or large cast.
 We program for family, teen and adult audiences, so basically everyone.
 Artists can be local, national or international.
 We had performers from as far away as Brazil, Italy and San Francisco and we’d love to welcome other international performers.

 We’re keen that shows/acts are diverse – not as a box-ticking exercise, but because we want to attract diverse audiences and think that performers should be of all ages, colours, sizes, genders, sexualities etc, whose work covers a spectrum of subject matters.

-As well as presenting shows, gigs and films, we’ll also be running workshops, aimed mainly at families, during the day in the Easter school holiday.
+As well as presenting shows, gigs and films, we’ll also be running workshops, aimed mainly at families or under 18s.

 I’m nervous about applying as I’ve never done a show before

 Don’t worry, you don’t need to have done a show before.
 We’re a festival which supports and promotes new and emerging artists.
-As part of this, we program shows as double bills, so performers have moral support from the show they’re paired with and don’t have the classic worry about not selling any tickets.
+As part of this, we program most shows as double and triple bills, so performers have moral support from the shows they’re billed with and don’t have the classic worry about ticket sales.
 We also get audiences to write 'three-word reviews', and we have various 'best show' awards to help artists develop their work and have reviews and awards to quote on their marketing.

 How are the shows/acts selected?

 Jelly-wrestling battles.
 We wish!
 We do our homework, like good boys and girls, and read all the applications individually, then meet up to discuss them all in turn.
 Quality of the show is always our top consideration.
 So although we have an eye on which shows might attract the biggest audiences, we’ll still pick ‘niche’ shows which might attach a smaller audience if they sound great quality.
 Or if it will attract an audience we’re not currently reaching.
-There are some slots which are genre-specific, for example weekend mornings are for kids shows, weekend evenings tend to be for comedy or more populist shows.
+There are some slots which are genre-specific, for example weekend mornings are for kids shows, weekend evenings tend to be for comedy, but it's not set in stone.
 Other than that, all slots are up for grabs.

 What will it cost me?

-We’re an open access festival, so it costs nothing to enter a show/act.
-We feel that many fringe festivals have become money-making exercises which financially benefit the organisers/venues at the expense of the artists, and they’re not about the promotion and support of new artists.
-By not charging artists to enter the fringe, we aim to remove much of the financial burden from companies.
+We’re an open access festival, so it costs nothing to enter a show.
+By not charging artists to enter the Fringe, we aim to remove much of the financial burden from companies.
 As practitioners ourselves, we understand the challenges and financial and logistical pressures of putting on shows, so we do what we can to minimise that for the artists we book.

-To try and limit drop-outs, we ask performing companies to sign a contract once they’ve been formally added to the programme, and pay a £50 holding deposit.
-This is returned to you within seven days of your performance.
+To try and limit drop-outs, we ask companies to sign a contract once they’ve been formally added to the programme, and pay a £50 holding deposit at the contract stage.
+Deposits will only be retained if you pull your show out of the Fringe after 1st May 2020 when the Festival programme is ready for printing.
+Otherwise, it's returned to you within 10 days of your show.

 Will we get paid?

-We also do some shows (for example, mixed bill stand-up comedy, and music) as pay what you want (PWYW).
+Most shows will be scheduled as double or triple bills.
+Some shows (for example, mixed bill stand-up comedy, and music) may be pay what you want (PWYW).
 We’ve found that acts actually get paid more this way as audiences are bigger – lots of people are unwilling to pay to see comics/bands they’ve not heard of, even if the tickets are priced reasonably.
 But by making it PWYW, people take a risk on seeing unknown names as it’s not costing them anything.
 And once they’ve seen the acts and had a good night, they happily pay an average of about £5 each.
 Experience has shown us that if we charged £5 upfront, we’d likely get only a third of the audience.

 We pay the costs of all venue hire, technicians, kit, marketing etc from the total takings of the whole festival.
 We then divide the total cost between all of the shows.
 From the profit that leaves, shows are paid according to the number of tickets their show sells, with 75% of the profits going to the acts and 25% to us to cover our expenses (bus fares, post-fringe rehab etc).

-To manage expectations, we’d say that although 85% sounds like a lot for artists to make, remember that it’s fringe theatre, so you’re not going to make a fortune.
+To manage expectations, it’s fringe theatre, so you’re not going to make a fortune.
 But, it’s not going to cost you a fortune like some festivals can.